walaaelgenidy/Simple-Fashion-Website/README.md

-# fashion
-fashion website
-# photos from 1 to 8 are preview for the site
+# A simple website using html , css and js
-# a vedio has been included
+-  vedio has been included for preview
-name bandicam 2019-10-25 20-02-45-421